destz/destz.github.io/README.md

 ## The Importance of Resin

 First off, what is Resin right?
-So basically resin is used to claim certain rewards
+So basically, resin is used to claim certain rewards and can be used for Abyssal Domains, Ley Line Blossoms, bosses, adventure rank and more.
+     Can these items be ranked from most important to least important?
+Short and simple answer: yes...however

 1. Numbered
 2. List